 4-4 point one-space low pincer invasion, interception

-If White does not answer , Black will make the profitable exchange of for .
-It is painful for White to allow Black this exchange in sente, but still it is playable - the sequence here was played by Cho Chikun (Black) against Kobayashi Koichi in the 1999 Kisei title match.
+If White does not answer , Black can exchange for .
+Before it was considered painful for White to allow Black this exchange in sente, but still it was seen e.g. Cho Chikun (Black) against Kobayashi Koichi in the 1999 Kisei title match.

 After and , White has sente, but Black has confined her to the corner, and now has strength on both sides and towards the center.

 Black patches up his shape with .
 The continuation to is one possibility.